Current Lab Members

 Gunjan Sharma

-Ecosystem service modelling, satellite Remote Sensing, LiDAR, i-tree eco
+Ecosystem service modelling, satellite remote sensing, LiDAR, i-tree eco

 Gunjan is a PhD candidate at the School of Forestry, University of Canterbury, and is supervised by Dr. Justin Morgenroth.
 She has obtained a Master’s degree in Geography from India and an Erasmus Joint-Masters in Geo-information and Earth Observation for Environmental Modelling and Management from ITC-University of Twente, Netherlands, and Lund University, Sweden.
 Her current research focuses on exploring the potential of integrating remote sensing data with i-tree Eco for modelling urban tree benefits.